HarryStevens/party-time/README.md

 <a name="convert" href="#convert">#</a> pt.<b>convert</b>(<i>party</i>[, <i>greedy</i>, <i>type</i>])

 Converts a party abbreviation to its full name or vice versa.
+If the party entered is not in the library, returns the party entered.

 Arguments:
 1. *string* of the party abbreviation or name.